BillyWei01/LightKV/README.md

 **LightKV is not good enough, I wrote a beffer library recently.** <br/>
 https://github.com/BillyWei01/FastKV

-LightKV is a Lightweight key-value storage component based on Android platform.
+LightKV is a Lightweight key-value storage library based on Android platform.

 [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) is a convenient way to save key-value, but it's no very efficient.